Modeling Moments so Dear

 We know from the lyrics that there are 525,000 moments so dear in one year.
 There are 525,600 minutes.
 That means there is, on average, one moment so dear (MsD) approximately every 1.001 minutes.

 It makes sense to model the distribution of our MsDs (MssD?) as exponential.
-Exponential distributions are frequently used to model "waiting time" problems, because they have a couple of properties, which are reflected in our scenario.
+Exponential distributions are frequently used to model waiting time” problems, because they have a couple of properties, which are reflected in our scenario.

 1. The random variable (in our case, the amount of time until a moment so dear, since the last moment so dear) is always positive.
-This makes sense, since we shouldn't ever say something like "the next moment so dear is -3 minutes from the previous moment so dear"
+This makes sense, since we shouldn’t ever say something like the next moment so dear is -3 minutes from the previous moment so dear”

 2. The distribution is memoryless.
-That means it doesn't matter if we have been waiting for 3 minutes or 3 hours, the probability of a moment so dear occurring in the next minute will always be the same.
-As the cast sings in Finale B, there is "no day but today".
+That means it doesn’t matter if we have been waiting for 3 minutes or 3 hours, the probability of a moment so dear occurring in the next minute will always be the same.
+As the cast sings in Finale B, there is no day but today”.

 With those conditions, I claim our moments so dear can be modeled as: